FreeRCT/FreeRCT/graphics/rcd/data_format.rst

 32bpp sprites
 ~~~~~~~~~~~~~
 Data block for an 32bpp sprite and its offset.
+Currently supported version is 1.

 ======  ======  =======  =================================================================
 Offset  Length  Version  Description